 How would our homes, families, and communities be different if we responded with gentle grace when others stomp on our last nerve?
 How could relationships grow if we get involved with humility, coming alongside to help, rather than looking down the nose and pointing the finger with judgment and a lecture?

 We’ve all heard the cliché hate the sin, but love the sinner.
 There is great truth to this often quoted statement.
-Love for others reminds us to address problems with velvet steel rather than a chainsaw, ripping loose with impatient and angry words.
+Love for others reminds us to address problems with velvet steel rather than a chainsaw, ripping loose with impatient words and angry retorts.
 Yikes, I am feeling the discomfort of too many frustrated tirades fired off at my kids.
 (Yes, they are sinners…)

 I need to remember that gentleness is a fruit of the Spirit and is actually a demonstration of true strength under control.